Frequently Asked Questions

 But what if the weather is really, really awful?

-We’d like the Lost Loon to fly.
+We'd like the Lost Loon to fly.
 But safety is paramount.
 If there is thunder and lightning on the course, we may have to cancel some legs or the entire race.
-We have never had to cancel before, and would only do so in dire circumstances.
+We did cancel one year, that being the weekend of the Great Flood of 2010.
+Note that we rescheduled that race for later in the summer.
 We consult closely with the rangers at Long Hunter on all weather issues.
-(In this instance, we’ll still have our pizza party and racers may keep their goody bags and race shirts, but no refunds will be provided.)
+(If we have to cancel the day of the race, we'll still have our pizza party and racers may keep their race shirts, but no refunds will be provided.)

 When should we arrive?

-Plan on arriving between 9:15 am and 10:30 a.m. to register, sign in and pick up goody bags.
-Note that race sign-in will close at 10:30 a.m. for all racers.
-You will also need to pick out your canoe, size your paddle, and adjust your mandatory life preserver before race director Willy Stern goes over the race instructions at 10:45 a.m.
+Plan on arriving in plenty of time to register.
+Registration will be open from 8 am-9 am.
+During this time, you will need to sign in, get your race numbers, and pick up your race shirts.
+Note that race sign-in will close at 9 a.m. for all racers.
+You will also need to pick out your canoe, size your paddle, and adjust your mandatory life preserver before the race director goes over the race instructions at 9:15 am sharp.
 This is also prime time to prance about and try to psyche out the competition.
 Returning racers: Please note that pre-race registration rules have changed.
-To reiterate, race sign-in will close at 10:30 a.m. for all racers!
+To reiterate, race sign-in will close at 9 a.m. for all racers!

 Winner's Prize?